Simon-He95/stream-monaco/README.md

 <script type="module" src="/main.ts"></script>
 ```

-The library also exposes `isDark` (a small reactive ref) that follows `<html class="dark">` or the system color-scheme.
-Theme switching inside the editor is handled automatically.

 ### Migration notes

 - v0.0.34+: Internal reactivity is implemented via a thin adapter over `alien-signals`, removing the hard dependency on Vue.
 Vue remains fully supported but is optional.
 No breaking changes to the public API.